DevExpress/quill/docs/modules/table.md

 #### deleteColumn

-Deletes the column at the current selection range.
+Deletes the column at the selection range.

 **Methods**